blogifierdotnet/Blogifier/README.md

 3. Open the project with your favorite IDE (VS Code, Visual Studio, Atom, etc).
 4. Run the app with your IDE or these commands:

-First go to the Blogifier project folder:
+First cd to the Blogifier project folder:
 ```
 $ cd /your-local-path/blogifier/src/blogifier/
 ```